hsundar/homg/README.md

 # HoMG

 High-order finite-element package using hexahedral elements.
-Also has geometric multigrid built on top of it.

-Initially was using ComSol for the finite element discretization.
-This is currently in the `+homg/mesh` class.
-The main fem implementation currently is in `+homg/hexmesh`.
-This will eventually become the `mesh` class and the old ComSol dependency will be depricated.
+The code is a testbed for geometric multigrid approaches for high order discretizations.
+The current implementation supports setting up a combination of $h$ and $p$ heirarchy.
+The following smoothers are supported,
+ * Jacobi
+ * Chebyshev-accelerated Jacobi
+ * block Jacobi
+ * Symmetric SOR

 ## Basic Usage